tfeb/tfeb-lisp-hax/README.md

 These tools purport to be portable Common Lisp, apart from a couple which depend on [Closer to MOP](https://github.com/pcostanza/closer-mop "Closer to MOP") on some platforms[^2].
 If they're not that's either a bug in the tools or a bug in the CL implementation.
 In the former case I very definitely want to know, and I am also willing to add workarounds for the latter although I may be unable to test them on implementations I don't use.

 ### Zero history
-Most of these tools have long and varied histories.
+Many of these tools have long and varied histories.
 However the parts of these histories that are still preserved are entangled with a lot of other code which is not public, so that history is not represented in the publication repo where you are probably reading this.
+They're not listed in any sensible order: those up to `read-package` are all variously old and were collected and published here in early 2021: everything after that was just added chronologically, although some of those modules also have long prehistories.

 ### Naming conventions
 All of these tools make use of *domain-structured names*: packages, modules, features and so on have names which start with a DNS domain name in reverse order and then may continue to divide further.
 In this case the prefix is `org.tfeb.hax`: `org.tfeb` is the DNS component and `hax` is the division within the DNS part.
 See [the TFEB.ORG tools documentation](https://github.com/tfeb/tfeb-lisp-tools#naming-conventions "TFEB.ORG tools / Naming conventions") for a little more on this.